« BackHP injects AI into its printersghacks.netSubmitted by speckx 10 months ago

 I can kinda see why they are doing this but it's still deeply annoying, when all I really want from the printer industry is a printer that prints.

-• schmidtleonard an hour ago
+• schmidtleonard 10 months ago

 Oh, great.
 "Remove the yellow dots."